manticoresoftware/manticoresearch/TESTING.md

 **What it does:**

-1. Pulls base image `test-kit-latest` (contains latest dev from master)
+1. Pulls base image `test-kit-latest` (contains latest development build from the main/master branch)
 2. Compiles your code changes
 3. Creates Docker image `test-kit:local` ready for CLT testing